 - Encryption, an email defense feature that enables only the intended recipient to read the email’s contents

 - Phishing and malware detection, which can prevent emails containing known threats from delivery to an inbox or use pattern recognition to identify malicious content

 Effective email security solutions work without any intervention from the employee, enabling efficient, streamlined workflows without risk.

-Be Prepared to Help Your Clients Protect Their Data in the Work-from-Home Era
+Be Prepared to Help Your Clients Protect Their Data When Employees Work at Home

 The work-from-home phenomenon has created significant challenges but also an opportunity for managed services providers to sell deeper into accounts and influence new purchasing decisions by educating their customers about the heightened risks related to email security.
 It’s something that every one of your customers and prospects needs to know about.